rafal-szypulka/b2m-nodejs/docs/index.md

 During this lab we will instrument a sample Node.js application for logging to use with log analytics tools like [Elastic stack](http://elastic.co) as well as for monitoring with [Prometheus](https://prometheus.io) and [Grafana](https://grafana.com).

-Instrumentation of the aplication code for monitoring amd logging is part of the general concept we call **Build to Manage**.
+Instrumentation of the application code for monitoring and logging is part of the general concept we call **Build to Manage**.
 It specifies the practice of activities developers can do in order to provide manageability aspects as part of an application release.

 ## Lab outline